jwvictor/jwvictor.github.io/about.md

 My name is Jason Victor and I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.

-### Contracting
+### Consulting

-I only do contract work under special circumstances or when I'm really interested in the domain.
+I do consulting in a variety of domains.
+If you have a problem related to machine learning, cryptography, or quantitative finance that you think I may be able to help with, please feel free to contact me at the address below.

 ### Contact me